-You are responsible for the maintenance of the property’s garden and must keep all your designated garden areas well maintained and tidy, including any trees, grass, shrubs, or weeds.
-Where appropriate, you should take your turn in cleaning common areas and / or maintaining shared garden areas.
+You are responsible for the maintenance of the property's garden and you must keep all your designated garden areas well maintained and tidy.
+This includes any trees, grass, shrubs, or weeds.
+When possible, please take your turn in cleaning common areas and maintaining shared garden areas where appropriate.

 Refuse and waste disposal

-You must dispose of your household refuse in a considerate and proper manner, bagged if being placed in a communal bin, and placed in the allocated areas.
-Do not put hot ash in bins, please clean your bins regularly to prevent them from smelling and do not overfill the bin or leave rubbish outside your property.
+You must dispose of your household refuse in a considerate and proper manner, bagged if placed in a communal bin and placed in the allocated areas.
+Do not put hot ash in containers; please clean your bins regularly to prevent them from smelling and not overfill the bin or leave rubbish outside your property.
 Where refuse is uplifted from the street, bins should be put out on time, and the bins returned to the bin store as soon as possible after collection.
 Recycling facilities should be used wherever possible.
-The Central Office team can give advice on appropriate recycling practices.
+The property manager can advise on appropriate recycling practices.

-If you have larger items of refuse, you must make appropriate arrangements to have these collected.
+If you have more oversized items of refuse, you must make appropriate arrangements to have these collected.

 You and your neighbours should show due consideration when parking vehicles in shared parking spaces.
-Unless you have a space specifically allocated to you, parking is on a first come first served basis.
+Unless you have space allocated explicitly to you, parking is on a first-come, first-served basis.
 All vehicles parked must be roadworthy, insured, and taxed.

-The parking of caravans, boats, trailers, or commercial vehicles is not permitted on any of our properties, unless permission has been previously sought from the Central Office team.
+The parking of caravans, boats and trailers is not permitted on any of our properties unless permission has been previously sought from the property manager.

 Respecting your neighbours

-- Verbal or physical abuse to your neighbours, staff or the charities volunteers.
+- Verbal or physical abuse to your neighbours, our staff, support volunteers and contractors.

-- Allowing the condition of your home or any fixtures or fittings we have provided fall below our standards and which no longer meet the conditions of the tenancy.
+- Allowing your home's condition or any fixtures or fittings we have provided to fall below our standards and no longer meet the tenancy requirements.

-- Using your property or allowing it to be used for any illegal activity or immoral purposes including the using or selling of unlawful drugs or selling alcohol.
+- Using your property or allowing it to be used for illegal activity or immoral purposes includes using or selling unlawful drugs or selling alcohol.